Tokio (band)

-Tokio is a Japanese rock/pop band formed by Johnny & Associates that debuted in 1994.
-It is made up of three men who were signed with Sony Music Entertainment from 1994 to 2001, with Universal Music Japan from 2001 to 2008, and are now signed under J Storm, a label owned by Johnny & Associates.
-In addition to their activities as a band, the members of Tokio also act in dozens of dramas and host variety programmes, both as a group and individually.
+Tokio was a Japanese rock/pop band formed by Johnny & Associates that formed in 1989 and debuted in 1994.
+Originally signed with Sony Music Entertainment from 1994 to 2001, with Universal Music Japan from 2001 to 2008, and,from then until the end, signed under J Storm (later called "Storm Labels").
+In addition to their activities as a band, the members of Tokio also acted in dozens of dramas and hosted variety programmes, both as a group and individually.

-The group's name "Tokio" was the old English romanization for Japan's capital Tokyo, and remains the current transliteration in several European languages.
-Unlike most other bands under Johnny & Associates, where all of the band members are usually only vocalists, Tokio only has one main vocalist, a drummer, a guitarist, a bassist, and a keyboardist.
-Bassist Tatsuya Yamaguchi was kicked out of the band in May 2018 following a sexual harassment scandal involving a high-school-aged girl.
-Subsequently, less choreography is used in concerts and promotional videos, and their music is often more rock-centric.
+The group's name, "Tokio", is the old English romanization for Japan's capital Tokyo, and remains the current transliteration in several European languages.
+Unlike most other bands under Johnny & Associates, where all of the band members are usually only vocalists, Tokio had one main vocalist, a drummer, a guitarist, a bassist, and a keyboardist.
+Subsequently, less choreography was used in concerts and promotional videos, and their music is often more rock-centric.

 Since their debut in 1994, they have sold about 9 million copies.

+Bassist Tatsuya Yamaguchi was dropped from the band in May 2018, following a sexual harassment scandal involving a high-school-aged girl.

+Nagase left the band in July 2020 to pursue his own endeavors.

+The group announced their disbandment on June 25, 2025, following the report of Kokubun's violation of compliance.